microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 ## Model Verification

-When a bert model it optimized, some optimization uses approximiation in calculation so the output might be slightly different.
+When a BERT model is optimized, some optimization uses approximation in calculation so the output might be slightly different.
 It is recommended to use your evaluation set to measure the precision and recall.
 We expect the accuracy shall be on par after optimization.

 If your BERT model has three inputs, a script compare_bert_results.py can be used to do a quick verification.
 The tool will generate some fake input data, and compare results from both the original and optimized models.
 If outputs are all close, it is safe to use the optimized model.

-Example of verifying models optimized for cpu and gpu:
+Example of verifying models optimized for CPU and GPU:

 ```console
 pip install onnxruntime